r-pufky/docs/source/operating-systems/windows/10/20H2/standalone/index.rst

 Standalone Changes
 ##################
 A reboot is required once these changes are made.
-See :ref:`w10-pro-base` for initial Windows setup.
+See :ref:`wbase` for initial Windows setup.

 `Notable changes`_, `release information`_, and `technical notes`_.